 First of all, Blood Myth is much better than recent British films like Annabellum: The Curse Of Salem and The Mummy Reborn.
-It has a plot, actors who can actually act and some talent behind the camera as well.
+It has a plot, actors who can actually act, and some talent behind the camera as well.
 The script has an interesting setup.
 We get a nice mix of locations as James does interviews for his stories and his opinions on the supernatural and those who claim to encounter it.
 And his introduction to Herg and its inhabitants builds the suspense.

 Unfortunately, things start to drag after Harriet disappears.
 James’ interactions with the police, etc. are dull and rather plodding.
-Thankfully it picks back up as he and Alexandra find themselves in the midst of something very sinister.
+Thankfully, it picks back up as he and Alexandra find themselves in the midst of something very sinister.
 Things get bloody and fairly grim by the time Blood Myth is over.
 The use of blue and red lighting effects helps build a feeling of unreality and unease.

 On the other hand, the dialogue in Blood Myth is rather stilted.
 I’m not sure if this was intentional or not, but the characters frequently sound like they stepped out of an old novel.
 The archaic words and grammar sounded off and unnatural.
-If it was an attempt to tie into the old origins of The Thirty it didn’t work.
+If it was an attempt to tie into the old origins of The Thirty, it didn’t work.

-The ending of Blood Myth leaves as much unanswered as it does answered.
+The ending of Blood Myth leaves as much unanswered as it does answer.
 I think Brown and Gosling were going for a Picnic At Hanging Rock kind of feeling of uncertainty.
 But it feels a bit clumsy, as though it could be as much they wrote themselves into a corner.

 Regardless, Blood Myth does deliver a fair amount of chills and atmosphere.
-This is Brown and Gosling’s first feature with only a short before it.
+This is Brown and Gosling’s first feature, with only a short before it.
 They certainly seem full of potential and I’ll be watching for their next film.